 • Struck from the Naval Register, 1 June 1973

-• Paricutin earned seven battle stars for the Korean War service and ten campaign stars for Vietnam War service
+• USS Paricutin earned seven battle stars for the Korean War service and ten campaign stars for Vietnam War service

 Specifications: